node-red/node-red.github.io/docs/creating-nodes/credentials.md

 #### Runtime use of credentials

-Within the runtime, a node can access its credentials using the `credential`
+Within the runtime, a node can access its credentials using the `credentials`
 property:

 {% highlight javascript %}